 - Dyslexia in the family.

-- Problems with putting words or numbers in sequence and remembering them.
+- Problems with ordering words or numbers in sequence and remembering them.

 - Poor organisational skills including difficulty dressing or packing the schoolbag.